A profile picture of Hyeonsu Kang

 HyeonsuB.
 Kang

-Hyeonsu's work garnered him recognition as a Google Cloud Research Innovator (2021).
-His research has been funded by the National Science Foundation, the Allen Institute for Artificial Intelligence, the Office of Naval Research, Toyota Research Institute, and Google Cloud.
+Kang's contributions have been recognized with a best paper award at ACM CHI (2024) and a Google Cloud Innovator Award (2021).
+His work has been published in premier NLP and HCI conferences and journals, including ACM CHI, UIST, TOCHI, AAAI, NAACL, and NeurIPS.
+His research has been funded by the National Science Foundation, the Allen Institute for Artificial Intelligence, the Office of Naval Research, the Toyota Research Institute, and Google Cloud.
+Prior to his Ph.D., Kang received his BS in Computer Science and Engineering at Seoul National University.
+He also worked and interned at MIT, the Allen Institute for AI, UC San Diego, and Tableau Software.
 He was previously supported by the South Korean National Scholarship for Science and Engineering.
-He received his BS in Computer Science and Engineering at Seoul National University.
-He also worked and interned at MIT, the Allen Institute for AI, UC San Diego, and Tableau Software.

 Publications